redhat-cip/dci-control-server/README.rst

 Database installation
 ---------------------

+**Note**: https://github.com/redhat-cip/dci-infra take care of all that for you.

 Assuming that we are running on a fedora based distribution here are the steps for installing the database which will be used by the API and its tests.